CEA-MetroCarac/PCA-n2v/README.md

 then load the file `Example_denoising.ipynb`.

+## Example data

+The example data for the repository are available at the following [Zenodo page](https://zenodo.org/records/14761145).
+We use the file `Alga_raw.npz` placed in the `./data` directory.

 ## Note on data import

 Appropriate data import is necessary before running PCA-n2v.
 MSI data should than be transformed into a matrix (.npy) or better a sparse matrix (.npz) before further processing.
 Keep in mind that the format `float16` is not supported in .npz matrixes.